bezzlab/mzIdentMLVisualiser/mzIdentMLViewer/README.md

     Warning: mind your indentation!
   * Set your file paths.
     * tempfile - file path of your output json file.
-    * javalib - file path of the java library(mzIdentMLExtractor.jar) located in mzIdentMLToJSON folder.
+    * javalib - file path of the java library(mzIdentMLExtractor.jar) located in mzIdentMLToJSON folder(see Install Galaxy Tool section).
     Set these paths here accoringly.

 ## Install Galaxy Tool